 Lesly Garcia - Future Leaders of Muscatine

-This piece is the beginning of our Future Leaders of Muscatine series, where we will highlight young Muscatine leaders that show resilience, passion, drive, compassion and stand out in their everyday actions.
-This series will allow us to congratulate student’s perseverance against struggles and celebrate young people that bring positivity to our community.
+This piece is the beginning of our Future Leaders of Muscatine series, where we will highlight young Muscatine leaders who show resilience, passion, drive, compassion and stand out in their everyday actions.
+This series will allow us to congratulate these students' perseverance against struggles and celebrate young people who bring positivity to our community.

-Lesly Garcia (she/her/hers) is a senior at Muscatine High School and will be not only the first one in her family to attend college but will also be the first one to graduate high school.
-After moving around her 5th summer to Muscatine, Lesly and her family joined the Muscatine community and to this day, consider this their home.
+Lesly Garcia (she/her/hers) is a senior at Muscatine High School and will be not only the first in her family to attend college but will also be the first to graduate high school.
+After moving around her fifth summer to Muscatine, Lesly and her family joined the Muscatine community and to this day, consider this their home.

-Lesly wants to become a nurse when she is older and is looking forward to enrolling at Muscatine Community College to continue furthering her education.
-She has already started exploring her field by being part of dual enrollment, a program that gives the possibility to high schoolers to take college classes while building college credits.
+Lesly wants to become a nurse when she is older and is looking forward to enrolling at Muscatine Community College to continue her education.
+She has already started exploring her field by being part of dual enrollment, a program that allows high schoolers to take college classes and start building college credits.

 She wants to be a nurse because of her caring nature; she shares that she has always liked to take care of others and build connections with people while making sure everyone is doing okay.
 She wants to work with pregnant women or children in the future.
 Like for many first-generation students, the college process and financial burdens can be very overwhelming and it is something worth celebrating.